juxt/astro-website/README.md

 ## Algolia Instant Search

 The Algolia indexing code is written in nbb.
-The script runs during pre-commit to make sure the index is always up to date with the latest changes.
+The script runs in netlify to make sure the index is always up to date with the latest changes.
 The script is located in `algolia/index.cljs`.

 To manually rebuild the full index, run `yarn run algolia-full`.
 There's also `yarn run algolia-partial` which will grep the blog files that are in your working branch through the git diff --name-only command and only index those.